brailcom/speechd/README.md

 file [INSTALL](INSTALL).

-To try speech-dispatcher without installing it (e.g. to avoid disturbing an existing speech-dispatcher instance), you can run
+To try the just-built speech-dispatcher without installing it (e.g. to avoid disturbing an existing speech-dispatcher instance), you can run

 ```
 ./run-speechd -t 0 -s